Your Child's Recovery

 Bone marrow aspiration is a type of procedure.
 It is done to take out a small amount of bone marrow fluid through a needle.

 The biopsy site may feel sore for several days.
-Walking can help.
 You can also give your child pain medicine and put ice packs on the site.
-Your child will likely be able to do his or her normal activities the next day.
+Your child will likely be able to do their normal activities the next day.
 Your doctor or nurse will call you with the results of your child's test.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as soon as possible.